akeesari/anjikeesari/docs/f1-visa.md

 ## Collage Application Dates:

 In the United States, the academic year for most universities and colleges is divided into two main semesters: the fall semester and the spring semester.
-Additionally, some institutions also offer a summer semester.
+Also, some institutions also offer a summer semester.
 The specific admission dates and deadlines can vary from one institution to another, but here's a general overview of the typical admission cycles for the fall, spring, and summer semesters:

 1. **Fall Semester:**
     - Application Period: The application period for the fall semester usually opens in the preceding fall or winter, around September to December of the previous year.